HeCorr/rust-ban-server/README.md

 #### Spec ([subject to change](https://youtu.be/YOEd19K9WZA?t=158))
 `GET /api/status` shall always return `{ "status": "ok" }` with status code `200`.

+`GET /api/rustBans/count` returns the JSON-encoded ban count.
+In case of internal errors, the API returns `500` and the JSON-encoded error.

 `GET /api/rustBans/<SteamID64>` first validates the provided SteamID, returning the status code `400` and the JSON-encoded error message `Invalid SteamID64.` if it's not valid.
 Otherwise, it returns the JSON data as specified in the Rust wiki with status code `200` if the SteamID has been found.